a-eski/ttyio/README.md

 ### Output Functions

-* term_putc: similar to putchar
+* tty_putc: similar to putchar
-* term_fputc: similar to term_putc, but accepts a file pointer
+* tty_fputc: similar to tty_putc, but accepts a file pointer
-* term_dputc: similar to term_dputc, but accepts a file descriptor
+* tty_dputc: similar to tty_dputc, but accepts a file descriptor

-* term_write: similar to stdlib's write, but defaults to using stdout
+* tty_write: similar to stdlib's write, but defaults to using stdout
-* term_writeln: same as term_write, but adds a newline for you
+* tty_writeln: same as tty_write, but adds a newline for you
-* term_fwrite: similar to term_write, but accepts a file descriptor instead of using stdout
+* tty_fwrite: similar to tty_write, but accepts a file descriptor instead of using stdout
-* term_fwriteln: similar to term_fwrite, but adds a newline for you
+* tty_fwriteln: similar to tty_fwrite, but adds a newline for you

-* term_puts: similar to puts, same semantics as puts
+* tty_puts: similar to puts, same semantics as puts
-* term_fputs: similar to fputs, same semantics as fputs
+* tty_fputs: similar to fputs, same semantics as fputs

-* term_print: similar to printf, same semantics as printf
+* tty_print: similar to printf, same semantics as printf
-* term_println: similar to term_print, but adds a newline for you
+* tty_println: similar to tty_print, but adds a newline for you
-* term_fprint: similar to term_print, but accepts a file descriptor.
-This is inconsistent with other methods like term_d*, which accept file descriptors, because this is how fprintf works.
+* tty_fprint: similar to tty_print, but accepts a file descriptor.
+This is inconsistent with other methods like tty_d*, which accept file descriptors, because this is how fprintf works.
-* term_fprintln: similar to term_fprint, but adds a newline for you.
+* tty_fprintln: similar to tty_fprint, but adds a newline for you.
-* term_dprint(const int fd, const char* restrict fmt, ...)
+* tty_dprint(const int fd, const char* restrict fmt, ...)
-* term_dprintln(const int fd, const char* restrict fmt, ...)
+* tty_dprintln(const int fd, const char* restrict fmt, ...)

-* term_perror: similar to perror, same semantics as perror: adds a red color to the passed in message, then prints ": " and the corresponding errno string.
+* tty_perror: similar to perror, same semantics as perror: adds a red color to the passed in message, then prints ": " and the corresponding errno string.

-* term_send: send the terminal capability to stdout
+* tty_send: send the terminal capability to stdout
-* term_dsend: send the terminal capability to the passed in file descriptor
+* tty_dsend: send the terminal capability to the passed in file descriptor
-* term_fsend: send the terminal capability to the passed in file pointer
+* tty_fsend: send the terminal capability to the passed in file pointer
-* term_send_n: call term_send n times
+* tty_send_n: call tty_send n times
-* term_dsend_n: call term_dsend n times
+* tty_dsend_n: call tty_dsend n times
-* term_fsend_n: call term_fsend n times
+* tty_fsend_n: call tty_fsend n times

 ## Unibilium